metosin/reitit/doc/development.md

 git push --tags
 ```

-Remember to update the changelog as well!
+* Remembor to update the changelog!
+* Announce the release at least on #reitit in Clojurians.